TaiWow/AWS_ETL_pipeline_project/README.md

 # Sprint 4

 Moving into Sprint 4, we have applied all the setup from Sprint 3 and made a start on our dashboard in Grafana.
 By presenting data in a range of forms and structures we are able to provide Super Cafe with detials on their business and insights to answer any quetions they may need answering.

+As displayed at the start, the diagrams present **sales data** and monitor our infrastructure through **EC2** and **Lambda** metrics.
+Across 2 dashboards, the business will be able to monitor their ETL and view a range of sales data to support business interests.